Listening Script Vocabulary

 (Section 2: You will hear a tour guide talking to a group of visitors at a nature reserve.
 First, you will have some time to look at questions 11 to 14 [20 seconds].
 Listen carefully and answer questions 11 to 14.)

-I: Hello Listeners.
+I: Hello, Listeners.
 Today we have Chris Leven in the studio with us to talk about hill walking.
-Now, Christ is something of an expert in hill walking being the leader of the local Hill Rangers Club that organizes walks and camping trips in the beautiful hills in the region for walkers of all ages and abilities.
+Now, Chris is something of an expert in hill walking being the leader of the local Hill Rangers Club that organises walks and camping trips in the beautiful hills in the region for walkers of all ages and abilities.
 Now, Chris is going to give us some advice about how to make a success of a hill-walking trip.
 Chris, what are your tips?

 C: Hello, everyone.
-Well, the first thing I’d recommend is checking the weather forecast before you set out for your trip.
-The weather, more that almost anything else I can think of, has a huge impact of the success of most trips.
-A lovely sunny with a cool breeze is ideal for walking so in this part of the world, I always say April to September are lovely months for walking.
-The temperatures are warm for the region then – though it ever gets really hot here!
-If you’re planning to camp overnight, so remember that it does also get quite cold in the evenings, even in the summer, and you definitely need to bring something warm to sleep in.
+Well, the first thing I'd recommend is checking the weather forecast before you set out for your trip.
+The weather, more than almost anything else I can think of, has a huge impact on the success of most trips.
+A lovely sunny day with a cool breeze is ideal for walking, so in this part of the world, I always say April to September are lovely months for walking.
+The temperatures are warm for the region then – though it never really gets hot here!
+If you're planning to camp overnight, remember that it gets quite cold in the evenings, even in the summer, and you definitely need to bring something warm to sleep in.
 My top tips are to always bring extra socks.
-That way, if your feet get wet, you can have spare pair to change into.
+That way, if your feet get wet, you have a spare pair to change into.
 And never carry too much.
 You need enough supplies for your walk, and a little extra water and food to be on the safe side.
-But carrying too much will just make your back ache, and then you’ll be miserable.
+But carrying too much will just make your back ache, and then you'll be miserable.

 (Before you hear the rest of the talk, you will have some time to look at questions 15 to 21 [20 seconds].
 Now, listen and answer questions 15 to 21.)

 I: Right.
 And are there any dangers involved in hill walking?